top of page

 The fragile city inhabits the flip side of the planned city; it is inherent in it, although it represents its contradiction.
 It is an invisible, amorphous, fragmented city, the only thing in common among its fragments being their disaggregation from the great image-city.

-From the resident research platform at La Virreina LAB “Topographies of Urban Discrepancy”, we propose a series of activities open to the public to share a variety of approaches that are sensitive to this fragile city.
+From the resident research platform at La Virreina LAB, “Topographies of Urban Discrepancy,” we propose a series of public activities to share a variety of approaches that are sensitive to this fragile city.

 One of the first activities of our project was THE NIGHT BIRDS by artist Brandon Labelle.

 LaBelle invited us to participate in a performance-gathering in which to explore the possible logic of the nocturnal.
-Through readings, objects, sounds, lights, movements, the aim is to create a space where listening and gathering, exchange, company and solidarity, conversation, constitute this autonomous place of spectral and evanescent rationality.
+Through readings, objects, sounds, lights, and movements, the aim is to create a space where listening, gathering, exchange, company, solidarity, conversation, and other forms of interaction constitute this autonomous place of spectral and evanescent rationality.

-For three hours, La Virreina Lab will become a zone for discussion, analysis and perception of this possible policy of the night, which exists in the performative unfurling of what happens at those hours.
+For three hours, La Virreina Lab will become a zone for discussion, analysis, and reflection on this possible policy of the night, which unfolds in the performative unfolding of what happens at those hours.

 The night is a zone of fragile bodies, fragile identities.
-In the dark we can either vanish or take refuge, finding solidarity through shared passions – unheard-of communities and collectives that emerge from the interior of the gloomy territories of the night.
+In the dark, we can either vanish or take refuge, finding solidarity through shared passions – unheard-of communities and collectives that emerge from the depths of the night's gloomy territories.
 The tremulous condition of nocturnal action becomes a primary scene of the imagination: shapes created in the dreamlike light of the moon, inverted behaviors that lead us to the erotic, the criminal, towards monstrous sensitivities and sensations.

 Activity developed in collaboration with the artistic research project Synsmaskin, Bergen Academy: http://synsmaskinen.net